I'm So Hot: Commercial performance

 In South Korea, "I'm So Hot" debuted in the Gaon Digital Chart at number one hundred nine on the week of March 23, 2019, making it the third song from Momoland to enter the chart.
 The song peaked at number eighty-one during its second week on the week of March 30, 2019.

 In Japan, the Japanese version of "I'm So Hot" peaked at number eight on the Oricon Singles Chart.

 Music videos

 The music video for "I'm So Hot" was uploaded to 1theK's official YouTube channel on March 20, 2019, in conjunction with the release of the single.
-The video features the group playing around in fitting rooms inbetween dancing scenes.
+The video features the group playing around in fitting rooms in between dancing scenes.
 Other scenes feature the group in a school bus and a dimly-lit hallway.

 The music video for the Japanese version of the song was uploaded to J-Rock's official YouTube channel on March 31, 2019.